NVIDIA/dgx-cloud-examples/README.md

 # Overview

-The NVIDIA DGX Cloud Examples repository is generally organized among the following product groups:
+The NVIDIA DGX Cloud Examples repository is a collection of examples and utilities generally organized among the following product groups:

 ## Lepton